regina-normal/regina/engine/data/census/README.txt

 This directory contains the raw data that mkcensusdb sources to create the highly optimised census databases used by Census::lookup().

-Each *.zsig file in this directory is a gzipped text file in the form:
+Each *.xzsig file in this directory is an xz-compressed text file in the form:

 <isosig> <manifold_name>
 <isosig> <manifold_name>